 This course will provide an introduction to the basics of personal finance: stocks, bonds, mutual funds, annuities, hedge funds, asset allocation, portfolio selection, diversification, 401(k)s and 403(b)s, mortgages, and social security.
 The exploration will include planning for and during retirement, grounded on an understanding of financial markets, corporate financial reports, compound interest, and discounting.
 The aim is to provide knowledge helpful in avoiding geriatric poverty.
 For the quantitatively challenged, and all others.

-Richard A. Miller
+Instructor: Richard A. Miller

 Three Tuesdays, 4:30-6:00, 004 Allbritton Center